 Man does not consist of memory alone.
 He has feeling, will, sensibilities, moral being…It is here that you may find ways to touch him…In the realm of the individual, there is much you can do. — Alexander Luria

-- Download the Parklawn Kensington Club’s Afternoon August 2018 Activity Calendar,
+- Download the Parklawn Kensington Club’s September 2018 calendar.

 Sometimes it’s good to forget about what limits you and find something else to do.